HecFranco/devops-fundamentals/01_breve_introduccion_linux_bash/01_tareas_comunes.md

 The __.__ stands for the current working directory, and the __..__ stands for the parent directory of the current folder that you're in.
 These are special folders that the operating system and the filesystem sets up.

-El `.` representa el directorio de trabajo actual, y `..` representa el directorio padre del directori actual en el que nos encontarmos.
+El `.` representa el directorio de trabajo actual, y `..` representa el directorio padre del directorio actual en el que nos encontarmos.
 Estos son directorios especiales que el sistema operativo y sistema de ficheros establece.

 Si hacemos `cd ..`, movemos el directorio actual a un nivel superior en la jerarquía de ficheros.